slowmist/Web3-Project-Security-Practice-Requirements/README.md

 - Make sure that the addEventListener/postMessage implemented in the business has the origin and target of the check message, see：[postMessage Configuration Introduction](https://developer.mozilla.org/zh-CN/docs/Web/API/Window/postMessage);

 ### 5. Server Environment Security Configuration Requirements
-- Make sure that the selection of excellent cloud server providers, such as AWS, Google Cloud, etc.;
+- Make sure that the selection of excellent cloud server providers, such as: AWS, Google Cloud, etc.;
 - Make sure that the cloud platform management account used by the project uses a strong password and turns on MFA;
-- Make sure that the security reinforcement of the server before the project code is deployed to the server, such as installing HIDS, using SSH Key to log in, setting SSH login alert, setting SSH login google-auth, etc.;
+- Make sure that the security reinforcement of the server before the project code is deployed to the server, such as: installing HIDS, using SSH Key to log in, setting SSH login alert, setting SSH login google-auth, etc.;
-- Make sure that the use of professional software monitoring services and server availability, such as APM and Zabbix;
+- Make sure that the use of professional software monitoring services and server availability, such as: APM and Zabbix;
-- Make sure the use of professional institutions to regularly test the safety of projects, such as SlowMist, Trail of Bits, etc.;
+- Make sure the use of professional institutions to regularly test the safety of projects, such as: SlowMist, Trail of Bits, etc.;

 ## 0x03 Release Process